okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Go to the app sign-in page.
 1. Initiate the sign-in action from the sign-in page (such as clicking **Sign in with Okta**).
 1. Sign in with Okta credentials for the test end user.
-1. Confirm that you've successfully signed in to the app.
+1. Confirm that you're signed in to the app.
     > **Note**: If you have multiple apps in the OIN catalog, verify that you've signed in to the correct app.
 1. Sign out of your app.
 1. Verify that you're able to sign out and are redirected to the sign-in page.